jailbirt/theeye-docs/README.md

 After each agent installation a new monitor is shown up in the Dashboard.

-For detailed installation information check the [Agent:install document](the-eye-agent/installation.md)
+For detailed installation information check the [Bot:install document](the-eye-agent/installation.md)

 #### Check your first resource